Trust Region Policy Optimization: Monotonic Improvement Guarantee for General Stochastic Policies

-\begin{thm} Let $\alpha = \maxtv(\piold,\pinew)$.
-Then Equation~\eqref{eq:kakbound} holds. \end{thm} We provide two proofs in the appendix.
+\end{thm} We provide two proofs in the appendix.
 The first proof extends Kakade and Langford's result using the fact that the random variables from two distributions with total variation divergence less than $\alpha$ can be coupled, so that they are equal with probability $1-\alpha$.
-The second proof uses perturbation theory to prove a slightly stronger version of Equation~\eqref{eq:kakbound}, with a more favorable definition of $\epsilon$ that depends on $\tilpi$.
+The second proof uses perturbation theory.